-- The City should pay for decarbonization with taxes so that tenants don't struggle and owners don't intimidate tenants - There should be help with any relocation associated with decarbonization - There should be more City energy efficiency programs that give households efficient appliances, or solar panels - Fix up old buildings that are on the verge of collapse - Do not raise rents - Do decarbonization in "steps", such as appliance by appliance, starting with stoves, then moving onto water heaters, and so on - Have protections against utility prices going up
+- The City should pay for decarbonization with taxes so that tenants don't struggle and owners don't intimidate tenants - There should be help with any relocation associated with decarbonization - There should be more City energy efficiency programs that give households efficient appliances, or solar panels - Fix up old buildings that are on the verge of collapse - Do not raise rents - Do decarbonization in "steps", such as appliance by appliance, starting with stoves, then moving onto water heaters, and so on

-" Everything sounds nice, but to be honest, we don't know the economic impact it would take on us.
+"Everything sounds nice, but to be honest, we don't know the economic impact it would take on us.
 The president said to slow down the climate crisis, but for us, the poor people, to buy the electric stove, imagine the bill.
 It will be so expensive. "